-RISE Learning Institute’s Bags to Bedrolls Project, a collaboration with the Bellevue College Office of Sustainability, repurposes single-use plastic bags into bed mats for locals experiencing homelessness.
+Bags to Bedrolls, a project of the RISE Learning Institute and Bellevue College Office of Sustainability, repurposes single-use plastic bags into bed mats for locals experiencing homelessness.
 They create a lightweight water-barrier to help keep sleeping bags and blankets drier.
-Once completed, the mats are distributed to unhoused locals through the project’s community partner, Facing Homelessness.
+Once completed, the mats are distributed to unhoused locals through the project’s community partner, Congregations for the Homeless.

-Participating classes have been in: Sociology, Biology, English, Career Education Options, Adult Basic Education, English as a Second Language, Environmental Science, Occupational & Life Skills, and the English Learning Institute.
+Participating students have been in: Sociology, Biology, English, Career Education Options, Adult Basic Education, English as a Second Language, Environmental Science, Occupational & Life Skills, and the English Learning Institute.

-Invite us to your (virtual) class!
+Invite us to your class!
 We can discuss homelessness and/or sustainability along with “plarning.”